gopinathsjsu/team-project-gladiators/README.md

 ## Introduction
 This is the repository containing the CMPE 202 team project from Team Gladiators.
 It entails an end2end learning management application similar to Canvas.
-It is intended for three user groups: students, faculty, and administrators, each playing different roles in the overall system.
+It is intended for three user groups:
+* Students
+* Faculty
+* Administrators

 The project is developed as an Android application and the tech stack includes Spring Boot (Java) for the backend and Kotlin (with composables) for the frontend.
 It is developed using
 Android Studio and IntelliJ IDEA.
 It also includes JUnit tests for each of the components for both frontend and backend.
 Additionally, a non-relational (MongoDB) database is used to store all